January 29, 2021

 The Corridor is also home to one of Iowa’s only two national parks—Herbert Hoover National Historical Site.
 Walk through the cottage where the 31st President of the United States was born, explore his hometown of West Branch, and visit his burial site.

 Want to go even further back in time?
-Take a trip to the Devonian Fossil Gorge to see fossils that are 375-million of years old embedded in the rock.
+Take a trip to the Devonian Fossil Gorge to see fossils that are 375-million years old embedded in the rock.

 Of course, the history doesn’t stop with fossils and historic figures.
 Explore historic neighborhoods, landmarks, and homes throughout Iowa City and Cedar Rapids.
 We’re even the origin site of some more modern celebrities, such as Ashton Kutcher and Elijah Wood.